andeya/erpc/README.md

 	return "AliasPlugin"
 }

-// PostReadHeader converts the alias of this service. func (p *AliasPlugin) PostReadHeader(ctx tp.ReadCtx) tp.Xerror {
+// PostReadPullHeader converts the alias of this service. func (p *AliasPlugin) PostReadPullHeader(ctx tp.ReadCtx) tp.Xerror {
 	var u = ctx.Input().Header.Uri
 	if p.Aliases != nil {
 		if a = p.Aliases[u]; a != "" {